Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 }
 ```

 #### Important Note:
-The `redemptionRule` as written, is required to make sure that the referral code is only able to be used by new users.
-The `metadata` properties this rule depends on will be set in other calls we address below.
+The `redemptionRule` as written, is required to make sure that the referral code can only be used by new users.
+The metadata properties this rule depends on will be set in other calls we address below.

-### Step 2: Creating the Referral Credit Program
+### Step 2: Creating the Referrer Credit Program

 This is the `Program` you will use to credit **the referring** users who successfully refers a new user(s).
-We will again define the default parameters for the `Values` we use to credit.

 #### Call to Create Credit Program: